- Prepare Your Paperwork and Finances

 - Use an escalation clause.
-Do you HAVE to have this house?
-Are you worried about a bidding war?
-Use an escalation clause.
+If you really want the house and are worried about a bidding war you should use an escalation clause.
 This allows you to say that you’ll pay a higher price than the highest bid, up to a specific limit.

 Let’s say that you found your dream home, and you’re ready to move in.
 Unfortunately, your offer wasn’t met with a counteroffer.
 It was flat-out rejected.
 At first glance, you might not know what to do.
 It’s a harsh way of saying “NO,” isn’t it?

 In many cases, a rejection with no counteroffer happens for one of five reasons.
 These reasons include: